 My old tricks in Yosemite did not work again, resetting the bluetooth module and remove all devices got no help after restarting the machine.
 Finally a glimpse of some words in some forum threads googled just saved my morning: complete shutdown, not restart.

 Oddly enough, after a shutdown and fresh booting, my 10.13.6 High Sierra successfully pairs with MX Master!

-Just compelled to upgrade to OSX High Sierra, because XCode 9.3 is only available for 10.13 to support development over iOS 11.3!
-The system seems quite the same except for the new ridiculous Chinese Translation of UI.
+My MacBookPro was forced to upgrade to High Sierra, because XCode 9.3 is only available on 10.13 to support development for iOS 11.3.
+The new operating system looks quite the same, except the ridiculous wordings of the Chinese translation of system UI.

-- connect to target Time Machine Sparse Bundle
+- Connect to the target Time Machine Sparse Bundle file in the Finder

 - Ensure that /Volumes/Time Machine Backup/Backups.backupdb shows in ls

 - Delete old backups: sudo tmutil delete /Volumes/Time Machine Backup/Backups.backupdb/YOUR-MAC/SOME-DATES

 - Eject the Sparse Bundle file in the Finder

 - Shrinks the bundle: sudo hdiutil compact TARGET-SPARSE-BUNDLE-FILE